ultravioletrs/cocos/scripts/nbd/README.md

 2. Creates a fresh encrypted LUKS2 disk
 3. Copies the qcow2 contents into the encrypted disk
 4. Hashes the content
-5. Extends a vTPM PCR with that hash (onyl for vTPM with SEV-SNP)
+5. Extends a vTPM PCR with that hash (only for vTPM with SEV-SNP)
 6. Boots into the newly-cloned encrypted disk

 This script runs **outside** the VM and simply starts the qcow2 → NBD export.